-When you start shooting through water, you’ll find that the GoPro’s super-wide angle of view isn’t as wide anymore.
-That’s because of the refraction that happens through water.
-If you want to dive deeper on the ins and outs of refraction through water, here’s a detailed explanation of the calculations and variables, but most users will find it enough to know that the wide-angle isn’t going to be as wide when using the camera underwater.
+When you start shooting through the water, you’ll find that the GoPro’s super-wide angle of view isn’t as wide anymore.
+That’s because of the refraction that happens through the water.
+If you want to dive deeper into the ins and outs of refraction through water, here’s a detailed explanation of the calculations and variables, but most users will find it enough to know that the wide-angle isn’t going to be as wide when using the camera underwater.

 An Underwater Filter Will Make Things Less Blue

 If you’ve ever shot underwater, there’s a good chance your photos came out blue.
 It gets worse the deeper you go.
-That’s because the longer wavelengths of light, such as red and orange, don’t travel as well through water as the shorter wavelengths such as blue.
+That’s because the longer wavelengths of light, such as red and orange, don’t travel as well through the water as the shorter wavelengths such as blue.
 So you can often end up with photos or video footage that ends up being just shades of blue.

 An underwater filter will help boost the amounts of red and orange in the light relative to the blue and make the image look more colorful and natural.
 The filters are usually red or orange, with slightly different tints depending on